Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

-Drawing Scale and Units options in the Settings menu.
+Drawing Scale, Display Units and Display Format options in the Settings menu.

-Next head down to Units (immediately below Drawing Scale) to match your drawing’s unit setting to the scale you applied.
-This makes the unit displayed on canvas reflect your scale metrics.
-(Note that every tool and guide will reflect this metric, as well… it doesn’t mean your tool presets have changed, they’ll just be displayed with the new unit.)
+Next head down to Display Units (immediately below Drawing Scale) to match your drawing’s unit setting to the scale you've applied.
+This updates your measurement labels to reflect your scale and metrics.

 From here on, everything you draw will reflect the scale you’ve set regardless of zoom levels.
 When you open the Precision menu on canvas, you’ll see this scale ratio displayed beside the Measure option.
-Tap the ratio or head back to Settings (it’s the same screen) to adjust the scale at any time.
+Tap the ratio or head back to Settings (same screen) to adjust it at any time.

-Read about applying measurements that reflect this scale with Concepts’ rulers down below under Measurements.
+Read about applying measurements that reflect this scale with Concepts’ rulers below in the Measurements section.

-If don’t know a scale but want to accurately reflect your plan’s real-world components on screen, you can line up a known real-world measurement with a measurement on canvas, and the app will calculate the scale for you.
+If don’t know a scale but want to accurately reflect your plan’s real-world dimensions on screen, you can line up a known real-world measurement on your plan with a measurement on canvas, and the app will calculate the scale for you.